janilyn/easy-lex-analyzer/README.md

 * This lexical analyzer uses `=` as the assignment operator (token class: SPECIALCHAR) and `==` as relational operator for equality (token class: OP).
 * Only strings enclosed by single quotation marks (`'`) will be recognized by the program as strings.
 Using double quotation marks (`"`) will trigger an error.
 * Errors will cause the program to exit.
+* The file `input.txt` contains a sample EASY code you can use as an input.